jericjan/SMD/README.md

 - [ ] achievement generator
 - [ ] keep track on if game was cracked / steamless'd before
   - [ ] prompt to automatically crack and steamless if so
+- [ ] if given a ZIP, use existing manifest instead of redownloading
+- [ ] add manilua support
 # Licenses
 This project includes the following third-party components:
 - [gbe_fork](https://github.com/Detanup01/gbe_fork/) (LGPL-3.0)